qgustavor/Internet-plus-Equality/readme.md

 A project of the [Feminist Software Foundation](http://feministsoftwarefoundation.org/).
 Feminist software is a cornerstone of any modern free society.
 We build this foundation.

-Userscript that Equalises the Internet by substituting sexist, misogynistic, and otherwise problematic text with more Equal™ alternatives.
+Internet-plus-Equality: the Userscript that gives birth to true Equality™ on the Internet by substituting sexist, misogynistic, and otherwise problematic text with more Equal™ alternatives.

 Derived from the work of Steven Frank's [cloud-to-butt](https://github.com/panicsteve/cloud-to-butt) Chrome extension.